Starboy-Ayush/An-online-realtime-chatApp/README.md

-An Online Chat App : A real time chat app in which multiple person can communicate at the same time.
+A realtime Online Chat App : A real time chat app in which multiple person can communicate at the same time with anyone they like.
-It provides the facility of a chat room so that no random users can enter the chat.
+It provides the facility of a chat room so that no random users can enter the chat and cannot spam.
  Ajax with Jquery script is used to send and received request for data from client machine to server and server to client machine using PHP.
 It is mainly used for create real time application for send and received data without refresh of web page.
 In the real web world, we have generally use HTTP request GET and POST method for communication done between client and server side.
 In this PHP Chat application we have use Ajax Jquery to communicate with the server.
-Technologies used - Html,Css,Bootstrap,php,MySql,Ajax Jquery
+Technologies used - HTML,CSS,Bootstrap,php,MySql,Ajax Jquery
+This is a great chat app created by me and is open for contributions.